 Vitamin E

 Vitamin E is a fat-soluble vitamin primarily known for its antioxidant properties.
-It protects cells from the harmful effects of free radicals, which play a role in the development of heart disease, Cancer and other states.
-Vitamin E is also important for immune function, dilating blood vessels, and minimizing blood clotting.
-In addition, it supports skin health by helping to prevent skin damage from UV radiation and improving wound healing.
+It protects cells from the damaging effects of free radicals, which play a role in the development of heart disease Cancer and other conditions.
+Vitamin E is also important for immune function, vasodilation, and minimizing blood clotting.
+Furthermore, it supports skin health by helping to prevent UV damage and improve wound healing.

-Vitamin E exists in eight chemical forms, of which alpha-tocopherol is the most abundant in the human body and has the greatest biological activity.
-Dietary supplements often contain either natural alpha-tocopherol (obtained from vegetable oils) or synthetic alpha-tocopherol.
+Vitamin E exists in eight chemical forms, of which alpha-tocopherol is the most abundant in the human body and possesses the greatest biological activity.
+Dietary supplements often contain either natural alpha-tocopherol (derived from plant oils) or synthetic alpha-tocopherol.

 Sources of Vitamin E